Ultimate Guide to Trumpets for Beginners

 And that’s pretty much it when it comes to proper breathing technique, just relax and release all the tension, music is about relaxing anyway.

-You should keep your arms a bit away from your body.
+You should keep your arms a bit AWAY from your body.
 To keep your breathing at top performance and the proper posture, you should maintain a good physical condition.
-It recommended that you stand while playing because inhaling is a lot easier when you’re standing.
+It is recommended that you stand while playing because inhaling is a lot easier when you’re standing.

 But, if you need to sit down, sit on the edge of the chair, don’t lean back and keep your feet on the floor.